hyperledger-archives/sawtooth-seth/docs/source/seth_developers_guide/seth_transaction_family_spec.rst

 spec:

-* balance - Since this version of the spec does not include an incentive system or associated cryptocurrency, maintaining a balance isn’t meaningful.
+* balance - Since this version of the spec does not include an incentive system or associated cryptocurrency, maintaining a balance isn't meaningful.

 Addressing
 ==========